rukor/I-D/httpbis-tcp/draft.md

     net.ipv4.tcp_slow_start_after_idle = 0

-# Nagle's Algorithm {{RFC896}}
+# Nagle's Algorithm

-Nagle's Algorithm is the mechanism that makes the TCP stack hold (small) outgoing packets for a short period of time so that it can potentionally merge that packet with the next outgoing one.
+Nagle's Algorithm {{RFC0896}} is the mechanism that makes the TCP stack hold (small) outgoing packets for a short period of time so that it can potentionally merge that packet with the next outgoing one.
 It is optmized for throughput at the expence of latency.

 HTTP/2 in particular requires that the client can send a packet back fast even during transfes that are by all means single direction transfers.
 Even small delays in those sends can cause a significant performance loss.

     int one = 1;
-    setsockopt(descriptor, SOL_TCP, TCP_NODELAY, &one, sizeof(one));
+    setsockopt(fd, IPPROTO_TCP, TCP_NODELAY, &one, sizeof(one));

-With the

 # Half-close